The Natural Beauty of Real Wood Countertops

 Future-Proofing for a Water-Resistant Finish

-Keep in mind that when installing hardwood countertops there are steps that homeowners should take in order to protect the integrity of the hardwood, especially if the product will be used in areas where water is present (after all, wood and humidity aren’t exactly a great mix).
-Without proper treatment, any wood will be subject to warping.
+Keep in mind that when installing wood counters, there are steps that homeowners should take to protect the integrity of the hardwood, especially in areas where water is present.
+After all, natural wood and humidity aren’t exactly a great mix.
+Without proper treatment, any wood type will be subject to warping.

-Multiple coats of a polyurethane sealer such as Minwax or Waterlox are essential to keeping moisture at bay.
+Multiple coats of a polyurethane sealer, such as Minwax or Waterlox, are essential to keeping moisture at bay.
+Or, opt for a varnish that brings out the beauty in every grain while sealing the surface from water and stains.
 You can even find combined stain and sealers to achieve your desired look while still giving your wood countertop plenty of protection.

-Remember, if you’re doing cutouts for plumbing or fixtures, be sure to seal inside holes and around the edges of the wood countertop.
+Pro tip: If you’re doing cutouts for plumbing or fixtures, be sure to seal inside holes and around the edges of the wood countertop to keep things watertight!

 Hardwood for Bar Tops, Island Tops & Beyond

 Wood countertops don’t just look great in the bathroom.
-They can add depth and character to any room they find a place in, such as the kitchen, bar or laundry room.
+They can add depth and character to any room they find a place in, whether that’s the kitchen, bar, laundry room or even as table tops.

-An end grain butcher block kitchen island can be a show stopper!
+An end grain butcher block kitchen island can be a showstopper!
 Just keep in mind that in the kitchen, additional precautions need to be taken to protect your wood surfaces.
-You will have to use a food safe sealer on any countertop that will be used for food preparation
+You will have to use a food-safe sealer on any wood counters that will be used for food preparation.

 Bob Vila has some great tips on how to care for butcher block kitchen countertops, including stain removal and refinishing.
 And be sure to check out our Guide to Hardwood in Your Kitchen for more inspiration!